jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 ^^^^^^^^^^^^^

-Sadly you will have to read the js source file (but there are lots of comments) an/or build the javascript documentation using yuidoc.
+Sadly you will have to read the js source file (but there are lots of comments) and/or build the JavaScript documentation using yuidoc.
 If you have ``node`` and ``yui-doc`` installed:

 .. code:: bash